ItaiKaplan/NLP/README.md

 # NLP
-Projects from Reichman university NLP course
+Projects from Reichman university NLP course.
 Made in colaboration with Idan Kringel